Five Reasons You Need to Consolidate Your Security Toolset NowJanuary 28, 2022 - 2 min read

-You know you have too many security tools and you are on the edge to make a dedicated effort to consolidate now.
-Here are Five Big Reasons to push you over the edge:
+You know you have too many security tools and you are on the edge of making a dedicated effort to consolidate now – Here’s Five Big Reasons to push you over the edge:

-With multiple tools to track, it takes considerable time and effort to compile alerts across all layers of the IT stack.
-A smart, integrated, full-stack solution offers a single consolidated view of business-ranked alerts across the entire attack surface built into the platform.
-Your team spends less time compiling and more time resolving issues.
+The typical Vulnerability Management team has to spend considerable time and effort compiling alerts across all layers of the IT stack.
+A Smart Integrated Full Stack solution offers a consolidated and business-ranked alerting capability across the entire attack surface built into the platform.
+Your team spends less time compiling/validating and more time resolving issues.

 Compiling alerts across the stack with single-point solutions not only robs you of precious operational bandwidth – it takes time – it is an extra step in the workflow.
-With full-stack alerts integrated into your daily operational support system, tickets get resolved quicker.
+With alerts based on full-stack assessments integrated into IT’s daily operational support system, tickets get resolved quicker.
 It’s not about how many vulnerabilities you discover – it’s about how many you close, right?

 Well, you might have started vendor tool consolidation for traditional cost-cutting reasons but the real kicker and the crown jewel for security vendor consolidation is improved security posture.
 “Having fewer security solutions can make it easier to properly configure them and respond to alerts, improving your security risk posture.”
 (Gartner 2020 CISO Effectiveness Survey)